top of page

-LEADAg addresses the lack of opportunity for young people to gain practical, hands-on training and skills to make them employable as well as exposure to the opportunities within agriculture.
+LEADAg addresses the lack of opportunity for young people to gain practical, hands-on training and skills to make them employable, as well as exposure to the opportunities within agriculture.
 Participation in the program provides young people with fundamental skills and support from industry mentors.
-Not only do they benefit from the skills development but also build the confidence and capacity to choose a career in the agricultural industry.
+Not only do they benefit from the skills development, but they also build the confidence and capacity to choose a career in the agricultural industry.

 LEADAg is a high.impact career accelerator designed to develop the next generation of the agricultural workforce.
 We have traded the classroom for immersive, hands.on skilling in regional Queensland.